-With over 15 years of experience in the financial services industry, Chris’s areas of focus include financial planning, estate planning and discretionary portfolio management.
+With 20 years of experience in the financial services industry, Chris’s areas of focus include financial planning, estate planning and discretionary portfolio management.

 His goal for his clients is to help them pursue the goals they have in their personal and financial lives, and to preserve their hard-earned wealth for them and their heirs.
 He finds great satisfaction in coming to work each day knowing he can make a difference in someone’s life in a positive way.

 Before joining Raymond James in 2014, Chris worked at UBS Financial Services in Portland for seven years as vice president, investments and branch technical analyst.
 Earlier in his career, he spent four years as a quality analyst and corporate trainer at J&W Seligman & Co.
 He earned a bachelor’s degree in business administration from Saint Michael’s College in Colchester, Vermont.
 Chris also holds the Chartered Mutual Fund Counselor and Accredited Asset Management Specialist designations from the College for Financial Planning.